bengroulx/bengroulx.com/README.md

 # house-house.design

-House House is a multidisciplinary design practice in Vancouver, Canada — a joint production between Ben Groulx and Sean Durfee.
-You can hire us to help you connect with your audience in ways that will enrich their lives.

 ##Colophon ✌🏼

 This site is built on [Jekyll](https://github.com/mojombo/jekyll) and served up with [GitHub Pages](https://pages.github.com/).
 It is maintained using [Siteleaf](http://www.siteleaf.com/), a wonderfully simple, hassle-free content management “designed for a better web.”